Geraldine Pittman Woods: 1960s

 Woods became heavily involved with local volunteering and community affairs, particularly those pertaining to minorities.
 Over time, her volunteer efforts expanded to national levels.
 Starting in 1963, she served a four-year term on the Personnel Board of the California Department of Employment.
 The following year, she became a member of the National Institute of General Medical Sciences (NIGMS), an institute of the National Institutes of Health (NIH).
-Later, in 1964, Dr. Geraldine P. Woods became the first African American woman appointed to the National Advisory General Medical Services (NAGMS) Council, an advisory board for NIGMS.
+Later, in 1964, Woods became the first African American woman appointed to the National Advisory General Medical Services (NAGMS) Council, an advisory board for NIGMS.
 In this position, she addressed the need to improve science education and research opportunities at minority institutions.
 In 1969 NIGMS appointed her as a special consultant, a highly revered position.

 She was a member of the Delta Sigma Theta, a historically African American sorority, for decades, and she served two terms as national president from 1963 to 1967.
 Under her leadership, in 1967 Delta Sigma Theta founded The Delta Research and Educational Foundation (DREF), a nonprofit that aids organizations with foundations in community service.

 Woods's feats in community development caught the eye of First Lady Claudia Alta Taylor "Lady Bird" Johnson in 1965, thus Woods was invited to the White House to help launch the Head Start Program, a US anti-poverty program, with Delta Sigma Theta.
 Then, in 1968, President Lyndon B. Johnson himself appointed her Chairman of the Defense Advisory Committee on Women in the Services, a committee that aids women serving in the US Armed Forces.

 1970s

 From 1968 through 1972 she continued her work in community service as the vice chair of the Community Relations Conference of Southern California.

 In 1972 two national programs Woods worked on at NIGMS, the Minority Access to Research Careers Program (MARC) and the Minority Biomedical Research Support Program (MBRS), were finally initiated, though she had trouble persuading administrators at Black colleges to get involved.
 At that point many were wary because of the long years they'd been out of the spotlight.

-As of 1978, Woods served as Chairman of the Board of Trustees of Howard University.
+As of 1978, Woods served as chairman of the board of trustees of Howard University.
 During her tenure, she spoke at the dedication of Elizabeth Catlett's sculpture Students Aspire.